gpropf/clarity/README.md

 ## Misc

-The directory `Screenshots-from-original-app` shows the test patterns from the old app that should be tried to verify the behavior of the new app.
+The directory `examples/pixelreactor/Screenshots-from-original-app` shows the test patterns from the old PixelReactor app that should be tried to verify the behavior of the new app.

+## TODO

+1. The `Clarity.js` utility file contains stuff the only pertains to the example apps.
+This needs to be broken out into a separate file.
+2. The GridControl, in addition to needing to be updated in the `cl3` branch, needs a mode where it uses a Canvas object rather than SVG.